MaxHalford/StSICMR-Inference/README.md

 ### Manual

-The other script called ``manual`` is for visualizing a model with user-defined parameters.
+The other script called ``manual.py`` is for visualizing a model with user-defined parameters.

 | Argument | Name            |
 |----------|-----------------|